ry207/ATC-freq-finder/README.md

   "tampa bay intl icao code"

-the only dependencies needed are beutifulsoup4 and rich
+the only dependencies needed are beutifulsoup4, rich, and request all can be installed with pip